starkinfra/sdk-java/README.md

 ### Create a PixClaim

-You can create a Pix claim to request the transfer of a Pix key to another account:
+You can create a Pix claim to request the transfer of a Pix key from an account on another bank to one of your accounts:

 ```java
 import com.starkinfra.*;